LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/exercises.rst

 Bonus Mission
 -------------

 Use an event handler and the *submit* event to validate that all inputs have values.
-Do not let the form be submitted if inputs are empty.
+Do NOT let the form be submitted if inputs are empty.